-They Are like a Cross Between a Pension and a 401(k)
+They Have Traits of a Traditional Pension and a 401(k)

 Your company converted to a cash balance plan or you just landed a position and will fall under a cash balance plan as part of your benefits package.
 What is it and should you be celebrating or not?

 Defining Cash Balance Plan